MobileSocialXD/ml-app-challenge/README.md

 **SCENARIO: Client ask for a specific account (« listOfAccounts.json »)**
 GIVEN the call is made with a “id={foo}” request parameter
 WHEN the client sends the request
-THEN the JSON response should only contains the selected account and returned as JSON Payload in the response.
+THEN the JSON response should only contains the selected account.